These are 4 of the Best Electric Guitar for Beginners

 This Squier Affinity Telecaster (Affinity is a sub-range relative to Squier: there’s also a Standard range, Vintage Modified and a few others) has the same layout of two single coil pickups, a metal control panel and an ‘ashtray’ style bridge (technically not so these days, since the ‘ashtray’ sides have been flattened down, but they are still referred to as ashtrays none the less), just like classic Telecasters.
 The controls are simple: a volume knob, tone knob (for gradually taking out the treble frequencies from your sound) and a 3-way selector switch to choose either pickup or both at once for playing through.

 You’ll enjoy a twangy, crisp sound with this Telecaster, a distinctive and historic sound that is recreated pretty well here.
-It never ceases to amaze me how good these beginner’s guitar really are!
+It never ceases to amaze us how good these beginner’s guitars really are!
 Since Squier are owned by Fender, this guitar has the ‘correct’ headstock and body shape, making this feel very much like the real deal.
-There are a number of finishes available, like black and white, but our pick would be the Butterscotch Blonde option: this is the most famous and popular Tele look by far.
+There are a number of finishes available, but our pick would be the Butterscotch Blonde option: this is the most famous and popular Tele look by far.
 Squint your eyes a little and you too will be Bruce Springsteen or Keith Richards!
 Win!

 EastCoast are a brand of super-affordable guitars who pile on the features and good looks to offer the fledgling guitarist plenty of value.
 EastCoast guitars will never break the bank but they will put a solid, eminently playable instrument into your hands, at a great price.
 The kind of instruments that EastCoast are making are Light Years better than the appalling horror-machines my friends and I had to suffer learning on!
 If they look good, sound good and are easy to play, that’s half the battle!
 When you’re learning, you need the instrument to encourage you a little, and we’d say that EastCoast are great for this.